freddiehaddad/fast-track-to-rust/src/regular_expression.md

 ```

 The function signature indicates that the `Ok` variant returns a `Regex`, while
 the `Err` variant returns an `Error`.
-Since our grep program can't continue with
+Since our rustle program can't continue
-an invalid regular expression, we need to catch that case, display a helpful
+with an invalid regular expression, we need to catch that case, display a
-error message, and exit the program.
+helpful error message, and exit the program.

 Let's put all this together: